JackNightFire/MTEC2280Spring2018/final_project/readme.md

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+Catherine Fernandez
+Oleg Ligay

 Acknowledgments
-Hat tip to anyone who's code was used
+Hat tip to anyone who used the code.
 Inspiration
 etc